stat6863-s18/course-reflections-wiki/week-03-reflections/akanayev-stat6863.md

 [Chapter 11, Problem 2]
-* Question (akanayev-stat6863): If you use mixed parameter whci parameter should list first (positional or keyword)?
+* Question (akanayev-stat6863): If you use mixed parameter which parameter should list first (positional or keyword)?